Intercoin/NonFungibleTokenContract/README.md

 -   Ability to transfer ownership of this smart contract
 -   Ability for the owner of the smart contract to manage the whitelist of who can use the Sales contract to mint NFTs from the connected NFT smart contract.
 -   If there is a staking interval, this smart contract mints NFTs to itself as an owner, and allows the addresses in the whitelist to claim after the staking interval elapsed.
+- no way to purchase nft with certain tokenID.
+Instead that need to autogenerate tokenId every time when user want to buy tokens.
+Anyway need to provide two way to buy NFT:
+- - common way(method `purchase`) when any user can to buy token  but for price that was set in NFT contractю
+- - way for whitelist users(method `specialPurchase`) when whitelist user can to buy token with special price pointed in initializing

 # Contracts
 NFTSales represented in two contract: